MARKET SNAPSHOT: U.S. Stock Futures Point To A Comeback From Tech-led Battering

 Continue Reading Below

-U.S. stock futures stepped higher Friday, indicating a comeback for the major indexes from a technology sector-led selloff, as investors get set to wrap up trading for the month, quarter and first half.
+U.S. stock futures stepped higher Friday, indicating a comeback for the major indexes from a technology sector-led selloff, as investors get set to wrap up trading for the month, quarter and first half of 2017.

 Updates on consumer spending and incomes due later will give investors a steer on the health of the economy.